sdiehl/write-you-a-haskell/evaluation.md

 Evaluation Models
 -----------------

-There many different models, and various hybrids thereof.
+There are many different models, and various hybrids thereof.
 We will consider three dominant models:

-* Call-by-value: arguments evaluated before function entered
+* Call-by-value: arguments are evaluated before a function is entered
 * Call-by-name: arguments passed unevaluated
-* Call-by-need: arguments passed unevaluated but an expression is only evaluated once and shared upon subsequent reference
+* Call-by-need: arguments passed unevaluated but an expression is only evaluated once and shared upon subsequent references

-Given an expression ``f x`` in the reduction in different evaluation models proceeds differently:
+Given an expression ``f x`` the reduction in different evaluation models proceeds differently:

 *Call-by-value*: